spatie/docs.spatie.be-old/resources/views/image/v1/image-manipulations/watermarks.md

 title: Watermarks
 ---

-Adding a watermark to an image is really simple:
+Adding a watermark to an `Image` is really simple:

 ```php
 $image->watermark('watermark.png');